opsmop/opsmop/docs/source/language.rst

 OpsMop modules are implemented in two parts: *Types* and *Providers*. *Types*, like "File()" above describe a configuration intent - what we want to do to the system.

-*Providers* are implementations of the 'how', and work using the parameters passed to the providers.
+*Providers* are implementations of the 'how', and work using the parameters passed to the *Providers*.
 If writing OpsMop DSL language, you will be using *Types*. *Providers* are the beneveloent configuration spirits running behind the scenes. *Types* are what actually make the changes to systems happen.